OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-23.md

 ## Matthew 23:31

-Thus you testify against yourselves that you are descendants of those who murdered the prophets.
+In saying this, you acknowledge that you are descendants of those who murdered the prophets.

 ## Matthew 23:32